 For one home improvement project, a contractor was willing to do the work for a low price.
-However, because he wasn't familiar as with the job as he said, he took a great deal of time to research how to do things, and when things went wrong, he didn't know how to fix it.
-He did two things for me, at the same time, and both of the jobs were done with poor quality.
-Although the ceiling is patched and the bathtub has a new surround, both of them looked bad, and needed to be redone.
+However, because he wasn't familiar with the job, as he said took a great deal of time to research how to do things, and when things went wrong, he didn't know how to fix them.
+He did two things for me at the same time, and both of the jobs were done with poor quality.
+Although the ceiling is patched and the bathtub has a new surround, both of them looked bad and needed to be redone.

 Both of these happened a long time ago, and since then, I have the internet and know that I can find reviews and get referrals for good contractors.

 This happens most often at car dealerships.
 We work really hard at negotiating and trying to get the best deal on one aspect of the purchase, but the dealership makes it up somewhere else.
 One man negotiated the best trade-in value for his old car but wasn't able to negotiate a good price for the new car.

 I negotiated the best price for my new car and then was so tired that I didn't negotiate the best interest rate for the loan.
 Some people get talked into buying those extra features they don't want or need, like under-body coating or stain-resistant spray.
 Instead of looking at the overall value, since each part is separate, we may focus on one or another and miss the big picture.